 In addition to the last blog which introduced mindfulness as an exercise, the second step in your journey is tiny as well.

 In the following week, you will add on to the mindfulness task by adding some colors to your life:

 - Every main meal will be completed with some fresh vegetables from now on; it can be cucumber, tomato, lettuce or any other fresh vegetables.

 - Variation: you can add fresh fruits to one of your main meals (e.g. breakfast), and vegetables to the other 2 main meals.

-When you are fully used to this and hopefully start to enjoy the bright colours on your plate, you can increase the portion size for vegetables.
+When you are fully used to this and hopefully start to enjoy the bright colors on your plate, you can increase the portion size for vegetables.

-Supporting your health by adding more vitamins, minerals and fibre to your diet is beneficial.
-In addition you cut down the calories on your plate by filling more space with raw or boiled vegetables.
-This reduces the overall calorie density on your plate: Your plate is still as filled as it was before (volume), but with less calories.
+Supporting your health by adding more vitamins, minerals, and fiber to your diet is beneficial.
+In addition, you cut down the calories on your plate by filling more space with raw or boiled vegetables.
+This reduces the overall calorie density on your plate: Your plate is still as filled as it was before (volume), but with fewer calories.
 Stick to this habit and you will see positive results regarding health and shape!

-Wish you a great week with a lot of bright and healthy colours on your plate!
+Wish you a great week with a lot of bright and healthy colors on your plate!

 Here you can directly find part 3 of the „TINY HABITS“ series: